 2. Answer the setup questions.
 Shopify asks about your industry, revenue goals, and whether you already sell online.
 These answers customize your dashboard but do not lock you into anything.

 3. Add your products.
 You can add products manually one at a time, or import them in bulk using a CSV file.
-Add at least 3-5 products so you can see how your store will actually look.
+Add at least 3 to 5 products so you can see how your store will actually look.

 4. Pick a free theme.
 Shopify offers 13 free themes in the Theme Store.
 Filter by “Free” to see them all.
 Each theme has multiple presets, so you get more than 13 design options.
+If you want paid options too, see our roundup of the best free Shopify themes and premium picks.
 Use the theme editor to change colors, fonts, and section layouts without writing any code.

 5. Install free apps.
 Search the Shopify App Store and filter by “Free.”
 Useful free apps include email marketing tools, basic SEO checkers, and inventory trackers.
-Stick to 3-5 apps at the start to keep your store fast.
+Stick to 3 to 5 apps at the start to keep your store fast.

 6. Build your essential pages.
 Create an About Us page, Contact page, Shipping Policy, and Privacy Policy before you launch.
 Shopify has templates for the legal pages that you can customize with your store details.